-For the group of 337 UK households in the study, the link between regular practices and the time the heating is switched on in the morning drives a steep increase in heating energy demand between 06:00 and 07:00.
+For the group of 337 UK homes in the study, the link between regular practices and the time the heating is switched on in the morning drives a steep increase in heating energy demand between 06:00 and 07:00.
 The peak coincidence of boiler operation in the morning is higher than that in the evening peak period, which has a less synchronous starting time.
-This suggests that household thermal routines in the morning are a particularly important consideration for a transition to future energy systems with a high proportion of low carbon heat.
-Several factors that influence the current pattern of heating operation in the UK have been identified: society-wide rhythms of work and leisure; general expectations of heating schedules and a common preference for low night-time temperatures.
-These factors are also likely to affect patterns of heating demand from alternative heating technologies.
+This suggests that household thermal routines in the morning are a particularly important consideration for a transition to future energy systems with a high proportion of electric heating such as heat pumps.
+In order to manage peaks introduced by electrification of heating, there may be a need to change the association of practices in the home and heating operation times, particularly the expectation (very widely held in the UK) that the heating will start at, or shortly before, the time the household get up in the morning.